RegardsOss/RegardsOss.github.io/docs/development/tutorials/01-overview.md

 ## How to create frontend plugins

-- [REGARDS HMI plugin developement](./04-front-plugin.md) shows how to create a new HMI plugin
+- [REGARDS UI plugin development](./04-front-plugin.md) shows how to create a new UI plugin
 - Checkout [the following tutorial on how to develop frontend plugins](/docs/regards-frontend-tutorial.odp)